Agricultural Reform Route Map

 Farm Advisory Service

-The Farm Advisory Service will continue to deliver information and resources aimed at increasing the profitability and sutainability of farms and crofts.
+The Farm Advisory Service will continue to deliver information and resources aimed at increasing the profitability and sustainability of farms and crofts.
 It will deliver elements of Tier 4 of the Future Support Framework until new Complementary Support mechanisms are introduced.

 Your schemes aren’t changing in 2025, but some of the things you will have to do to receive support are new.
 This page contains the information you need to start preparing for those changes now.